Supply of prohibited drugs

 [Where appropriate, add

-As I said a moment ago about the Crown proving [the accused’s] knowledge that the substance supplied was a prohibited drug, it is [the accused’s] actual knowledge or belief which must be proved, not what some person in [the accused’s] position may have known or believed.
+As I said a moment ago about the Crown proving the accused’s knowledge that the substance supplied was a prohibited drug, it is the accused’s actual knowledge or belief which must be proved, not what some person in the accused’s position may have known or believed.
 However, knowledge or belief may be inferred or concluded from consideration of the surrounding circumstances, provided any such inference or conclusion is a rational one and is not based on speculation or suspicion.
+If you are satisfied the accused was aware there was a significant or real chance the substance was a prohibited drug it would be open to you to draw the inference that this element has been proved.

-However, as I have already said, what you are concerned with is whether you are satisfied beyond reasonable doubt that [the accused] [himself/herself] had this knowledge or belief, at the time [he/she] supplied the drug, that it was in an amount which was not less than the [large] commercial quantity.
+However, as I have already said, what you are concerned with is whether you are satisfied beyond reasonable doubt that the accused themself had this knowledge or belief, at the time they supplied the drug, that it was in an amount which was not less than the [large] commercial quantity.

 [Canvass evidence on the issue of knowledge, etc and opposing submissions].]